HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Experiments

 \subsection{Results}

 \textbf{Unconditional sampling.} In Fig.~\ref{fig:diverse_visuals}, we compare the difference in details and diversity of the unconditional samples produced by our method to the ones produced by NPHM~\cite{nphm} and ROME~\cite{rome} methods.
-Additionally, we compare it to the PCA baseline, whereas PCA linear basis is fitted to our UV displacement maps, and provide the numbers for random FLAME samples without added displacements as a reference.
-For Ours, PCA baseline and ROME, a FLAME with random shape, expression and jaw parameters are sampled from a Gaussian for every head mesh, in accordance with the statistics precalculated over the NeRSemble dataset~\cite{nersemble}.
-While NPHM, PCA baseline, and Ours have been fitted to exactly the same training dataset, for ROME, the authors' provided checkpoint has been used.
+For Ours, PCA baseline and ROME, a FLAME with random shape, expression and jaw parameters are sampled from normal distribution for every head mesh, in accordance with the statistics precalculated over the NeRSemble dataset~\cite{nersemble}.
 For ROME, we sample the FLAME displacements from a linear model provided by the authors of ROME as the sampling strategy proposed by the ROME authors.
-Visually, we observe both higher diversity and better representation of hair details than for all baselines.
+Visually, we observe both higher diversity and better representation of details than for all baselines.
 The details of the facial region are generally the sharpest for ROME, PCA baseline, and Ours, due to the use of the FLAME template.
 In Table~\ref{table:uncond}, we also quantify the level of detail and variety of the generated meshes w.r.t.~the full head scans from the FaceVerse dataset~\cite{faceverse} that has not been used for training.
-The comparison is performed in two ways.
+In addition, we demonstrate how much the generated samples deviate from the NPHM training set in Fig.~\ref{fig:memorization}. \textit{Nearest} is found by comparing the generated displacement map to the maps of registered ground truth displacements for all training scans by L2 distance over the scalp.